-2. Heart palpitations and chest pain
+2. Anxiety chest pain

 Some people may feel their heart rate rise and notice a pain in their chest, which is sometimes mistaken for a heart attack.
 As many sufferers are already in a heightened state of alertness, they may start to worry about these symptoms, which can make them worse, making the person even more nervous and uncomfortable.